By Marc Gilson

 She stood in the kitchen, alone, quiet, the harsh fluorescent light buzzing like bees overhead.
 She stood very still for several minutes; a scarred statue.
 The clock over the stove ticked and tocked, and she wondered for a moment whether those tick-tocks were slowing down.
 She looked around, blankly, weakly.
 Those curtains, god, she wouldn’t miss them.
 Ugly orange things his mother had given them one Christmas and he demanded they go right in the kitchen window.
 Then she noticed his dirty plate from breakfast in the sink, and instinctively moved to rinse it off and place it in the dishwasher.
 But she caught herself, and instead, for some reason she couldn’t really define, dropped the plate in the garbage can.

 She intended to say goodbye to this place.
 But she couldn’t do it.
 There would be no goodbyes at all, for anything or anyone.
+This place she knew so well was now an alien world.
 She felt herself suddenly surrounded by a host of voices or some sort of spirits begging her to stay, reminding her of her Commitments, of the Good Times, asserting the need for Hope, Dedication, and Conviction to her Values.
 “This is Home, Julia,” they reminded, “This is your Chosen Path.”